(This post contains affiliate links. Read my full disclosure.)

 What is the process to become a Certified PRINCE2 Foundation and PRINCE2 Practitioner?
 Are there eligibility requirements?

 There are no eligibility requirements for either exam.
-Take a training course, or learn yourself from the manual, then sit the exam.
+Take a training course online, or learn yourself from the manual, then sit the exam.
 You will typically get Foundation results back the same or next day.
 It takes longer to find out if you have passed Practitioner exams.

 Still about certifications, what are the differences between the Foundation and Practitioner certifications?